degville/docs-cloud/en/config-openstack.md

 [OpenStack][installos], it's time to configure OpenStack for use within a typical production environment.

-We'll cover first principles, setting up the environment variables and using command line utilities to create a project, with virtual network and access restrictions, and deploy an Ubuntu cloud image.
-This foundation can easily be expanded upon.
+We'll cover first principles; setting up the environment variables, creating a project, virtual network access restrictions and Ubuntu cloud image deployment, creating a strong foundation that can easily be expanded upon.

 ## Environment variables